slimem/raytracing_renderer_cuda/README.md

 4 - Add more shapes and materials, (use basic materials, maybe support .mdl format in the future?)\
 5 - Support loading .obj file types\
 6 - Use a json file that describes the scene as input.
-7 - A aws cloud based solution where the client draws a scene in a web browser (using THREE or webGL) and sends the json file to the server (aws ec2 that supports cuda)... maybe the server will be based on **asio**, and maybe use a REST API otherwise I will develop an API on my own\
+7 - A aws cloud based solution where the client draws a scene in a web browser (using THREE or webGL) and sends the json file to the server (aws ec2 that supports cuda)... maybe the server will be based on **asio**, and maybe use a REST API otherwise I will develop an API on my own.\
 8 - ?? \
 9 - Profit